dovecot/documentation/docs/core/config/service.md

    serve all the needed connections (max connections = [[setting,service_process_limit]] * [[setting,service_client_limit]]).
    [[setting,service_restart_request_count]] is commonly set to `unlimited` for these services.
-Otherwise when the limit is beginning to be reached, the total number of available connections will shrink.
+Otherwise, when the limit is beginning to be reached, the total number of available connections will shrink.
 With very bad luck that could mean that all the processes are simply waiting for the existing connections to die away before the process can die and a new one can be